francescogerardomarra/its/modulo26/2_jwt.md

 ```
 This is only meaningful if `support.mycompany.com` (or a partner using it) has access to **documentation that defines `accessLevel`** and understands what "premium" means.

-Without documentation, it's just a string—they won't know what to do with it.
+Without documentation, it's just a string; they won't know what to do with it.

 #### When to Use Private Claims